luckpickme/PlayersCounter/README.md

 # PlayersCounter
 This plugin counts online from other IP's.
+For MiSoft/Submarine

 vk.com/lectorymcpe
-t.me/lectorymcpe